blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Ash'ari

 **Invalid Schools of Theology / Aqidah (as per Sunni Scholars)**
+- Mu'tazilla (Leavers)
+	- They do not believe in Qadr, and only in Free Will
+	- They do not believe in God (Allah) having a face
-- Mu'utazila
+	-
 - Jahami
 - Qadariyah
-- Kharijis
+- Kharijis (Now Ibadis)
-- Raafidis (Twelver Shia)
+- Raafidis (Twelver Shi'a)

 **Shi'a Schools of Theology / Aqidah**
-- Jafari
+- Jafari (Ithna Asharis / Twelver Shi'a)

 **Active Sunni Schools of Jurisprudence / Madhhabs**